Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Note:

-Follow the wizard as below:
+Follow the assistant as below:

 Click Close and restart your server.